borkowsk/sym4processing/Optionals4Networks/README.md

 -	_uNLinkFilters.pde_ - Different filters of links and other link tools for a (social) network
 -	_Optionals4Networks_.pde - Minimal program for testing linking of networks optionals.

-Generally useable optionals needed for networks
+Generally usable optionals needed for networks
 ===============================================

 -	_aInterfaces.pde_ - Common INTERFACES like iNamed, iDescribable, iColorable, iPositioned & Function2D.